NCHS-CS/nchs-cs.github.io/index.md

 - [Final Project Directions](idp/final-project/handouts/index.md)

+# Notes

+- Please report broken links to your teacher through the student request form here:

 # Change Log

 <p>Below are changes to the website.
-Pay attention to these to review any updates from what you have previously reviewed.</p>
+Pay attention to these.
+Things change and you don't want to miss an important update.</p>

 <ul id="changelog"></ul>